Tamsui line: Infrastructure

 The Tamsui line was a single track line with passing sidings at most stations.
 Sidings range from just over 1 mile apart to the maximum distance between Zhuwei and Tamsui which was a 2.6-mile segment.
 Because of the limited capacity, the maximum operable headway was every half-hour.
-Passing sidings that allows trains to pass each other on the single track were located in: Shuanglien, Yuanshan, Shihlin, Peitou, and Chuwei.
-Service north of Peitou was more intensive.
+Passing sidings that allows trains to pass each other on the single track were located in: Shuanglien, Yuanshan, Shilin, Beitou, and Zhuwei.
+Service north of Beitou was more intensive.
 The entire line was token-worked; tokens (staff) must be exchanged at most stations for onwards movement authority.
 Trains taking about 45 minutes to travel end-to-end sometimes had to meet as many as four trains travelling in the opposite direction.